Current research opportunities

 For further details or to explore how you or your organisation can get involved please contact University of Manchester research lead Dr Mohamed Abadi

 Whilst industrial policy and targets are in place to push the UK construction sector firms and projects and individuals to be more ‘sustainable’, it remains unclear how they respond to this grand narrative.
-Construction sector firms and projects have shown a variety of responses to the discourse of sustainability.
-Leading large construction project-based firms are actively branding themselves as ‘green’ and ‘sustainable’; Sustainability has become a central value and component of work practices for projects and programmes; new job titles such as ‘sustainability managers’, ‘environmental managers’ are being created; new sustainability strategies have been developed and actively promoted on the websites and social media.
+Sustainability has become a central value and component of work practices for projects and programmes; new job titles such as ‘sustainability managers’, ‘environmental managers’ are being created; new sustainability strategies have been developed and actively promoted on the websites and social media.

-The focus of this research is on a specific group of specialist sustainability managers, environmental managers and other managers with associated job titles such as project managers employed within large UK construction project-based firms and major projects.
-These managers are responsible for identifying and evaluating business opportunities and threats that may eventuate from climate change, and enacting strategies and practices of response (Wright et al., 2012).
+Led by UCL this newly funded APM study focuses on sustainability and environmental professionals and those project professionals who have a remit for sustainability employed within UK construction project-based firms and major projects.
+The research will explore how these professionals are responsible for identifying and evaluating business opportunities and threats that may eventuate from climate change, and enacting strategies and practices of response.

-For more information or to take part please contact UCL research lead Dr Natalya Sergeeva
+For more information or to take part in a short interview please contact UCL research lead Dr Natalya Sergeeva

 Organizational justice in projects: Characteristics, applications and impact